-The objective of the Business Degree at LDS Business College is to meet your needs, whether your interests include working in a small business, working for a large corporation, or starting your own entrepreneurial venture.
-It offers you practical, handson, project-based coursework that optimizes your two-year investment and helps propel you into the workforce and a meaningful career.
-The degree is designed to be foundational and flexible, providing you two areas of emphasis from which to choose after the first semester -- Management or Entrepreneurship.
+The objective of the Business degree at LDS Business College is to meet your needs, whether you want to work in a small business or a large corporation, or start your own entrepreneurial venture.
+It offers you practical, hands-on, project-based coursework that optimizes your two-year investment and helps propel you into the workforce and a meaningful career.
+The degree is designed to be foundational and flexible.
+After the first semester, you may choose from either of the following emphases: Entrepreneurship, Management or Professional Sales.